alexcoder04/alexcoder04.github.io/about.md

 permalink: /about/
 ---

-## About This Site
+## Disclaimer

 This is my personal website, where you can find my best projects and some thoughts on different topics.

-This website has **no commercial background**.
-No ads, no product placements etc.
+It is used exclusively for personal purposes and has **no commercial background**.
+No advertisements, no product placements etc.

-Just some info and opinions.
+All the content represents my own opinion and is not guaranteed to be correct.

+I cannot be liable for any external links and their content found on this website.

 ## About Me